TRAVEL TIPS

 A classic Japanese summertime dessert, anmitsu is made with sweet red bean paste, cubes of kanten jelly, fruits, and dango.
 Just before eating, drizzle it with the mitsu dark sugar syrup and dig in!
 There are several variations of this dish, including versions with ice cream.

-Kushiage (a.k.a. kushikatsu), are battered, deep-fried skewers of meat and vegetables.
-While their hometown is considered to be Osaka (play the video to watch Shizuka try these skewers for herself!), this Japanese soul food is available at eateries and izakayas across the country; and it’s no wonder–fried foods are universally-loved.
+A relatively new item in the traditional Japanese food list, kushikatsu are battered, deep-fried skewers of meat and vegetables.
+It is said that kushikatsu, also known as kushiage, was developed in 1929 at a small food bar in Osaka.
+While their hometown is considered to be Osaka (play the video to watch Shizuka try these skewers for herself!), this Japanese soul food is available at eateries and izakayas across the country, and it’s no wonder–fried foods are universally loved.

 green yatsuhashi in a box